6-BTDF/reservations-service/README.md

  ```

 **`POST` /api/listings/newListing**
-- This endpoint allows you to create a new listing for a house
+• This endpoint allows you to create a new listing for a house
-- `POST` request for a single listing
+• `POST` request for a single listing
-- Takes a valid JSON object and will return `201` HTTP code if listing is saved successfully
+• Success status code: `201`
+• Required request fields: owner, listings_name
-- Request field will be accepted where dailyPrice, cleaningFee and taxes are required and other parameters are optional but highly recommended.
+• Optional request fields: dailyPrice, cleaningFee and other parameters.
+These are still highly recommended.
 Default values will be assigned to the other objects but this may not be the desired charges.
+• Request object must be a valid JSON object  with two required parameters and any number of the below optional parameters:
 ```sh
 { owner: Integer,
   listings_name: String